 Activities based on outplaced salaried employees in the staffing industry depend on agencies outplacing employees at client companies.

 A high level of outplacements is the single most important factor in an agency's profitability.
 In terms of the employment security of salaried employees, it is critical that the agencies they are working for are profitable.
-Consequently, all employees at Competence Agencies of Sweden have a shared interest in increasing levels of outplacements.
+Consequently, employees at companies affiliated with the Competence Agencies of Sweden have a shared interest in increasing levels of outplacements.
 This applies not only to salaried employees who work in outplaced activities, but also to other employees in the company.